LASIK Kansas City

 Other factors to determine if you are a candidate include:

-Your eye anatomy.
-Factors such as thin corneas, large pupils, or scarring from contact lens use may mean that you are not a candidate for LASIK.
+Your eye anatomy – Factors such as thin corneas, large pupils, or scarring from contact lens use may mean that you are not an ideal candidate for LASIK.
 However, you may be a candidate for another life-changing procedure like ASA/PRK or lens implantation.

-Prescription drugs or pregnancy.
-Some drugs, such as Accutane, can affect the eyes, as can the hormones related to pregnancy.
+Prescription drugs or pregnancy – Some drugs, such as Accutane and certain migraine medications, can affect the eyes, as can the hormones related to pregnancy.
 Be sure to tell Dr. Cavanaugh if you are taking any prescription drugs, or if you are pregnant or breastfeeding.

 What if I am Not a Candidate for LASIK?